FrancescoRigoni/SPYRE/README.md

-SPYRE - Simple Python 3 RegExp Engine
+SPYRE - Simple PYthon 3 RegExp Engine
 ====================================

 Weekend project, it can compile and match against common RegExps.